isoaxe/cors-server/README.md

 **Tip:** You can test out the server in this repo locally by using port 3000 in your application and prepending `https://us-central1-private-cors-server.cloudfunctions.net/proxy/` to your API request [like this](https://github.com/Isoaxe/ravenous/blob/master/src/util/searchYelp.js#L6).
 However, if you want to use for a hosted website, then follow the implementation steps below.

+# `IMPORTANT NOTICE`

+### There are some issues with the remote-hosted version of `cors-server` using Firebase functions.
+It only works when locally hosted for now.

+### It is advised to roll back to the Heroku implementation of this server until the issues are resolved.
+This Firebase version should be operational well before Heroku [withdraws](https://devcenter.heroku.com/articles/free-dyno-hours) provision of free Dynos on 28th of November 2022.

+### To roll back, run `git checkout -b heroku 800e4c1beb1705642618b457a578de6acd61e49d` in the CLI from the root `cors-server` directory.
+The commit hash listed is the one before Firebase was introduced.
+The command creates a new branch named `heroku` that you can work from.

 ## Implementation

 Implementation of a basic CORS-Anywhere server is very straightforward.
 Simply do the following: